gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 This specification describes how a network node joins an OSCORE multicast group leveraging the ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}}.
 With reference to the ACE framework and the terminology defined in OAuth 2.0 {{RFC6749}}:

 * The Group Manager acts as Resource Server (RS), and hosts one join resource for each OSCORE multicast group it manages.
 Each join resource is exported by a distinct join endpoint.
+During the join process, the Group Manager provides joining nodes with the parameters and keying material for taking part to secure communications in the group.

 * The joining node acts as Client (C), and requests to join an OSCORE multicast group by accessing the related join endpoint at the Group Manager.

-* The Authorization Server (AS) enables and enforces the authorized access of joining nodes to join endpoints at the Group Manager.
+* The Authorization Server (AS) enables and enforces the authorized access of joining nodes to join endpoints at the Group Manager, and hence the access to the related OSCORE multicast groups.
 Multiple Group Managers can be associated to the same AS.

-If the joining node is authorized to join the multicast group, it receives from the AS an Access Token bound with a proof-of-possession key.
-After that, the joining node provides the Group Manager with the Access Token.
-This step involves the opening of a secure communication channel between the joining node and the Group Manager, in case they have not already established one.

-Finally, the joining node accesses the join endpoint at the Group Manager, so starting the join process to become a member of the OSCORE multicast group.
-A same Access Token can authorize the joining node to access multiple groups under the same Group Manager.
-In such a case, the joining node sequentially performs multiple join processes with the Group Manager, separately for each multicast group to join and by accessing the respective join endpoint.

 The AS is not necessarily expected to release Access Tokens for any other purpose than accessing join resources on registered Group Managers.
 However, the AS may be configured also to release Access Tokens for accessing resources at members of multicast groups.

+All communications between the involved entities rely on the CoAP protocol and MUST be secured.
 The joining node and the Group Manager leverage protocol-specific profiles of ACE to achieve communication security, proof-of-possession and server authentication.
 To this end, the AS MUST signal the specific profile to use, consistently with requirements and assumptions defined in the ACE framework {{I-D.ietf-ace-oauth-authz}}.

+Communications between the joining node and the AS (/token endpoint) as well as between the Group Manager and the AS (/introspection endpoint) can be secured by different means, for instance by means of DTLS {{RFC6347}} or OSCORE {{I-D.ietf-core-object-security}}.
+Further details on how the AS secures communications (with the joining node and the Group Manager) depend on the specifically used profile of ACE, and are out of the scope of this specification.

 The following steps are performed for joining an OSCORE multicast group.
+Exchanged messages follow the formats defined in [NEW_DRAFT], and are further specified in {{sec-joining-node-to-AS}} and {{sec-joining-node-to-GM}}.
+Besides, the Group Manager reflects the entity Key Distribution Center (KDC) referred in [NEW_DRAFT].

-1. The joining node requests and obtains an Access Token from the AS to access a join resource on the Group Manager (see {{sec-joining-node-to-AS}}).
+1. The joining node requests an Access Token from the AS to access a join resource on the Group Manager (see {{sec-joining-node-to-AS}}).
 The response from the AS enables the joining node to start a secure channel with the Group Manager, if not already established.
 The joining node can also contact the AS for updating a previously released Access Token, in order to access further groups under the same Group Manager (see {{sec-updating-authorization-information}}).

-2. Authentication and authorization information is transferred between the joining node and the Group Manager, which have to establish a secure channel in case one is not already set up (see {{sec-joining-node-to-GM}}).
+2. The joining node transfers authentication and authorization information to the Group Manager by posting the Access Token.
+Then, the joining node and the Group Manager have to establish a secure channel in case one is not already set up (see {{sec-joining-node-to-GM}}).
 That is, a joining node MUST establish a secure communication channel with a Group Manager, before joining an OSCORE multicast group under that Group Manager for the first time.

 3. The joining node starts the join process to become a member of the OSCORE multicast group, by accessing the related join resource hosted by the Group Manager (see {{sec-joining-node-to-GM}}).
+A same Access Token can authorize the joining node to access multiple groups under the same Group Manager.
+In such a case, the joining node sequentially performs multiple join processes with the Group Manager, separately for each multicast group to join and by accessing the respective join endpoint.

-4. At the end of the join process, the joining node has received the parameters and keying material to securely communicate in the OSCORE multicast group.
+4. At the end of the join process, the joining node has received from the Group Manager the parameters and keying material to securely communicate in the OSCORE multicast group.

-All communications between the involved entities rely on the CoAP protocol and MUST be secured.
-In particular, communications between the joining node and the AS (/token endpoint) as well as between the Group Manager and the AS (/introspection endpoint) can be secured by different means, for instance by means of DTLS {{RFC6347}} or OSCORE {{I-D.ietf-core-object-security}}.

-Further details on how the AS secures communications (with the joining node and the Group Manager) depend on the specifically used profile of ACE, and are out of the scope of this specification.

 # Joining Node to Authorization Server {#sec-joining-node-to-AS}